 Of course.
 Between the late start and the uncooperative weather, there was no chance of having the mutant vehicle ready in time travel between all the other camps involved in the event.
 And I had no bike.
 The only thing that would make the irony funnier is if the city somehow got even bigger.

 Which is exactly what it did.
-That year, Black Rock City’s perimeter expanded from 5 miles to 7.
+That year, Black Rock City’s perimeter expanded from five miles to seven.
 The city itself didn’t expand massively, it was only a much bigger deep playa, and a trash fence that got so much further away.

 It Didn’t Stop There